 - details of ethnicity, religion, gender and sexual orientation.

-As a result of the incident, the exposed information amounted to a substantial identity profile affected tenants, meaning that the victims could be exposed to all kinds of malicious threats.
+As a result of the incident, the exposed information amounted to a substantial identity profile of the affected tenants, meaning that the victims could be exposed to all kinds of malicious threats.
 Some of these can come from cybercriminals, who could use the leaked data for phishing email scams and identity theft.
 However, there were also more fundamental security risks to tenants, who could be identified by way of sensitive data by over 3,000 people in their own homes.

 Making your compensation claim

 Those affected have a right to claim compensation for the Watford Community Housing email leak, and we are here to help.